 If the second physician determines that the admission is not medically necessary or is unable to determine medical necessity, the medical review agent will deny IHA.
 The medical review agent will notify the admitting physician of the denial by telephone within 24 hours.
 The medical review agent will send a written notice of the determination to the hospital and admitting physician within five working days of the denial.

-If the inpatient admission is denied prior to services being provided, a written notice of the denial that clearly states the reason for the denial is sent to the admitting physician, the hospital, and the recipient.
-The recipient also receives notice of his or her appeal rights.
+If the inpatient admission is denied prior to services being provided, a written notice of the denial that clearly states the reason for the denial is sent to the admitting physician, the hospital and the member.
+The member also receives notice of his or her appeal rights.
 The physician and hospital will receive notice of their right to request reconsideration.

 Only a medical review physician can deny inpatient hospital services for not meeting medical necessity.